DavidAlexLapierre/rune/README.md

 # Usage
 rune new [build-mode] -o:<target>

-# Creates an executable called my_project
+# E.g. Create an executable called my_project
 rune new exe -o:my_project

-# Creates a dynamic library with the name of the parent directory
+# E.g. Create a dynamic library with the name of the parent directory
 rune new dynamic
 ```